 The Down Payment Dial: How to Split Funding Across Cash, Stocks, and SBLOC

-By Tyler Singletary ·
+By Tyler Singletary · · in Decision frameworks

 When your $300,000 down payment can come from three different places — existing cash, liquidating taxable stocks, or drawing on an SBLOC — the standard mortgage calculator picks one for you and silently moves on.
 Usually the one with the cleanest narrative.
 Cash if you have enough; partial liquidation if you don't.